-Electric motors have many applications in residential, commercial and industrial settings.
+Electric motors have many applications in residential, commercial and industrial buildings.
 Due to their widespread use, motors represent over 45% of global electricity consumption.
 Industry associations like NEMA and IEC are aware of this, and they are constantly working on standards to improve motor efficiency.

 The next version of the IEC standard will introduce the IE5 class, known as Ultra Premium Efficiency.
-Energy losses are reduced by 20% or more between classes, which means an IE5 motor will have a 20% loss reduction with respect to an equivalent IE4 motor.
-The Ultra Premium Efficiency class has not been specified in the standard yet, but some manufacturers have already developed motors that will be compliant.
+Energy losses are reduced by 20% or more between classes, which means an IE5 motor will have a 20% loss reduction with respect to an IE4 motor.
+The Ultra Premium Efficiency class has not been specified in standards yet, but some manufacturers have already developed motors that will be compliant.

 Estimating the Savings from a Motor Upgrade

-The efficiency difference between the existing motor and the upgrade.
+- The efficiency difference between the existing motor and the upgrade.

-The operating schedule of the motor.
+- The operating schedule of the motor.

-The local electricity tariff.
+- The local electricity tariff.

 To maximize the return on investment from a motor upgrade, the best approach is starting with motors that have a low efficiency and a long operating schedule.

-Enhancing the Savings from a Motor Upgrade with Speed Control
+Increasing the Savings from a Motor Upgrade with Speed Control

 - In the case of HVAC systems, a motor upgrade can achieve synergy with other measures such as chiller and boiler replacements.